zavera/sum-up/Readme.md

 ## Key Features

 - **Automated Change Data Capture:**
-    - Uses Debezium to monitor and stream all inserts, updates, and deletes from the MySQL database into Kafka topics, ensuring real-time data flow[2][3][6][11].
+    - Uses Debezium to monitor and stream all inserts, updates, and deletes from the MySQL database into Kafka topics, ensuring real-time data flow.
 - **Real-Time Data Pipeline:**
-    - Kafka serves as the central message bus, enabling scalable and decoupled processing of clinical content updates[3][6][11].
+    - Kafka serves as the central message bus, enabling scalable and decoupled processing of clinical content updates.
 - **Semantic Summarization:**
     - Incoming clinical data is transformed into vector embeddings and processed by an SLM to generate concise, context-aware summaries.
 - **Cloud-Native API:**